Was Wisconsin’s public school spending the third-slowest growing in the nation between 2002 and 2020?

-Wisconsin Watch, a nonprofit newsroom, is partnering with Gigafact to produce fact briefs — bite-sized fact checks of trending claims.
-Sign up for our newsletter for more stories straight to your inbox.
+Wisconsin Watch partners with Gigafact to produce fact briefs — bite-sized fact checks of trending claims.
+Read our methodology to learn how we check claims.

 Yes.